 Using the Flux API in Gradle

 You can use the Flux API in a build.gradle Gradle file too.
-You must first add it as a dependency to your build file:
+This avoids the need for setting up a Java project and creating a separate Java class.
+You must first add the Flux API as a dependency to your build file so that it is available to custom Gradle tasks:

 buildscript {